 - Be careful with the hazards.
 If you’ve engaged a removalist, they may not be able to carry certain items such as methylated sprits or the bbq’s gas bottle.
 Check their policy prior to moving day as you may have to find a spot in the car for these items and take them with you.

 Moving can be both fun and tedious for children.
 They’re inquisitive and love being part of the action, but can tend to get underfoot.
 Look at filling their backpack with little things that can keep them amused and occupied for the packing and moving.
 Things like a colouring book, stickers, books, puzzles, and don’t forget their favourite teddy.
 Electronic devices can also be a good distraction, things like a Nintendo DS or portable DVD player if you have one, or a game on your mobile phone.
 Just don’t forget to pack the charger, and always have plenty of snacks ready!

 When you get to your new home, it will be chaotic.
 Boxes will soon pile everywhere and you will wonder how on earth everything will fit in.
 If possible, have an area to pile the “I don’t know where it goes” boxes to keep them out of the way.
 Then slowly start working your way through.
 Take your time.
 If you get around to unpacking the last box within 12 months, you’re doing well.
 Most people have at least one box tucked away that never got around to being unpacked.

 And finally, a piece of advice my Nana gave me regarding moving.
-She said the first thing you should do when you arrive at your new home is make the beds.
-You will collapse at the end of the day and better into a freshly made bed than on the floor as you can’t find which box the sheets are in.
+She said the first thing you should do when you arrive at your new home is to make the beds up.
+As after a busy day of moving, the last thing you want to do at 10:30 at night when you’re utterly exhausted is to assemble the beds.
 Best advice ever.